dima-leveret/front-end-recruitment-test/README.md

+# Explanation
+The solution to task 1 looks like very simple because I decided not to wrist time on it and concentrate on the rest of the tasks.

+I decided to combine HTML attributes validation with JS validation.
+I understand that it would be better to do the JS validation only to be able to manipulate the state of the data.

+Maybe my solution of the task looks like dirty but it so due to the recruitment tasks is very unusual and the majority of the I tried to understand how does Adonis JS work.

 # Snowdog Front-end Recruitment test

 * Please use real Github accounts, we want to check your contributions history since we use, create and contribute to open source.